 For transfers to the US based on SCCs, this means additional measures are required.
 The LfDI BW deems it necessary to prevent US intelligence agencies from accessing transferred personal data.
 They identified the following types of additional When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of the personal data.
 They should ensure that data subjects' rights will be respected and that the data subject has access to redress if they are not, and that the GDPR principles will be adhered to whilst the personal data is...:

 By taking the above actions into consideration, this evidences and highlights what you and your organisation should be preparing to do in light of the Schrems II judgement.
 We can only wait for future guidance from the EDPB or a case decision regarding what will be deemed a suitable risk assessment and appropriate supplemental measures.

-The Chairwomen of the EDPB has confirmed that they are working on producing guidance on this matter, and the Commissioner of the European Commission has stated that a revised set of SCCs should be with us by the end of the year.
+The Chairwomen of the EDPB has confirmed that they are working on producing guidance on this matter, and the Commissioner of the One of the core institutions of the European Union, responsible for lawmaking, policymaking and monitoring compliance with EU law. has stated that a revised set of SCCs should be with us by the end of the year.
 It therefore seems that we may not be waiting too long for some direction.
 We will be sure to provide an update as soon as the effects of these developments become clear.

 Fill in your details below and we’ll get back to you as soon as possible